If you suspect a vehicle is abandoned

 What happens after you make a report

-- If the initial reporting indicates there's a need for further action, a member of the team will undertake a site visit within 48 working hours.
+- If the initial reporting indicates there's a need for further action, a member of the team will visit the abandoned car within 48 working hours.

-- They'll assess the vehicle in order to determine whether it meets the criteria of abandonment.
+- They'll check the vehicle to check whether it meets the criteria of abandonment.

 - If the vehicle doesn't meet the criteria of abandonment, no further action will be taken.

-- However, if we have reason to believe that a vehicle has been abandoned, we'll affix either a 7-day or 24-hour notice onto the vehicle in the first instance.
+- However, if we have reason to believe that a vehicle has been abandoned, we'll stick a 7-day or 24-hour notice onto the vehicle in the first instance.

 - For data protection reasons, we can't disclose details of the owner/registered keepers of a particular vehicle.
 We'll also not disclose details of the individual who submitted the report.